“I will return to you about this time next year, and Sarah will then have a son.” Genesis 18:1-10A USCCB.org

 and I will be your God.’

 In June, 2017, I visited Israel with my son, Fr.
 William Goldin.
 We visited many sites, including those in the Palestinian Authority, in the region known as the West Bank.
 We got lost on our way to Jericho for a short bit, and were driving up a dirt road to someone’s home.
 It was a parched, rugged land.
 We got turned around and headed to the ruins of the ancient city of Jericho.
 Jericho is about seventy miles from Hebron, where Mamre once was.
 Both Jericho and Hebron still exist and are two of the oldest cities on the planet.
 Both were Bronze Age cities, and Abraham is believed to be of the Bronze Age.
 The early Bronze Age was from “c.
 3000–2000 BC.”

 Jericho was hot–107 degrees–and I was dressed modestly out of respect for the local custom and tradition.
-(The silly hat was bought from a stand in Jerusalem so I wouldn’t sunburn.)
+(The floppy hat was bought from a stand in Jerusalem so I wouldn’t sunburn.)
 This area is primarily Muslim and women are covered with clothing.
 It would be inappropriate for a woman to be in walking shorts and a tee-shirt, even though it would be fine for a Western woman, elsewhere.
 It is important also for protection from the sun.
-Think about the robes that the ancient people wore and are still worn today in many Islamic countries.
+Think about the robes that the ancient people wore and are still worn today in many Middle Eastern countries.

 It is so impressive to walk where Abraham, the Patriarchs of what becomes Judaism, and where Jesus walked, in this arid, rocky area, looking at the hills of Jordan and the big valley below:

 “He came to Jericho and intended to pass through the town.”
 Luke, chapter 19-1

 “And Jesus said to him, ‘Today salvation has come to this house because this man too is a descendant of Abraham.'”
 Luke, chapter 19-9